izmailoff/sbt-import-test/README.md

 # sbt-import-test
-Example of how to import and use an external library in SBT.
+An example of how to import and use an external library in SBT and to set environment variables for an app from SBT command.

 # Usage
 Run SBT from your OS shell: